DipraDas/Let-s-Test/README.md

 # Let's Test

-## A place where you can test your skill.
+## A place where you can test your learning.

 ### What we have used here?